mateoguzmana/mateoguzmana/README.md

 I'm currently making mobile better for the decentralized age, and contributing to React Native Core.
-Outside of work, you'll find me on my motorbike or deep in focus somewhere over the Atlantic—nothing beats a long-haul flight for getting things done.
+When I'm not coding, I'm probably on my motorbike or off exploring places where rice rules the plate.